 The maximum course load for MBA students normally is nine semester hours.
 Students who have full-time employment are discouraged from taking more than six semester hours.

 Probation and Progress in the Program — All MBA students must achieve grades of “B” or better in all MBA coursework.
 Students who fail to meet this requirement are subject to dismissal.
 Students who wish to appeal their dismissal must do so within one year of the date of notification of dismissal.
 Reinstatement in the graduate program will be permitted only with the recommendation of the advisor, the MBA program coordinator, and approval by the Graduate Dean.

 The Exit Requirements for the program are fulfilled through successful completion of the capstone course.
-For the online MBA, the capstone course is MBA 895 Integrated Decision Making.
+MBA 895 Integrated Decision Making.

-Minimum requirements for clear (unrestricted) admission to the Master of Business Administration program are as follows: Applicants must (1) hold a bachelor’s degree from a regionally accredited institution with a minimum overall undergraduate grade point average (UGPA) of 2.75
+Minimum requirements for clear (unrestricted) admission to the Master of Business Administration program are as follows: Applicants must hold a accredited bachelor’s degree with a minimum overall undergraduate grade point average (UGPA) of 2.75

 Expected Competencies — Applicants are expected to have sufficient background to function effectively in graduate courses that require computer-related knowledge or skills.
 Proficiency in word processing, spreadsheets, database management, and computer applications as well as knowledge of grounding in ethical behavior are assumed.

 In addition, the assumption is made that all applicants can demonstrate proficiency in spoken and written communication.
 On the basis of GMAT verbal scores, interviews, samples of written work, or other appropriate indicators of speaking and writing proficiency, MBA applicants may be required as a precondition for admission to satisfactorily complete courses or tutorial experiences designed to enhance their communication skills.